dockstore/dockstore-documentation/docs/advanced-topics/checker-workflows.rst

 an md5sum comparison is usually not the best choice.
-You may wish to go through files line-by-line, compare RData outputs within some amount of tolerance with an Rscript, count the number of output files... it is important to adjust your validation steps to the needs of your original tool or workflow.
+You may wish to go through files line-by-line, compare RData outputs within some amount of tolerance with an Rscript, count the number of output files... it is important to adjust your validation steps to the needs of your parent tool or workflow.

 Putting it all together
 ~~~~~~~~~~~~~~~~~~~~~~~
-In order to run your original workflow or tool as closely to a "real" run as possible, it is usually
+In order to run your parent entry as closely to a "real" run as possible, it is usually
 recommended to use imports in your checker workflow.
 Not all backends support imports though, so you
-can also simply copy-paste the original workflow or tool into your checker workflow.
+can also simply copy-paste the parent workflow or tool into your checker workflow.
 As for your
 validation tasks, you can likewise import them, or put them in the workflow/tool file directly.

 For examples and templates for writing both validation workflows and checker